-The first time you’re a victim,
+The first time, you’re a victim.

-the second time you’re a volunteer.
+The second time, you’re a volunteer.

-However, women have a naturally higher pain threshold, a keener instinct (woman’s intuition?), and a stronger sense for protecting their family.
+Women have a naturally higher pain threshold, a keener instinct (woman’s intuition?), and a stronger sense for protecting their family.
 In nature it is the female that protects, and the male that primps and shows off.
 (OK, so it’s not that different with humans if you think about it).

 The problem is, we humans have suppressed our natural instincts to the point of stagnation, so when they try to take over, it’s like pushing on the car’s accelerator and brake at the same time – eventually something has to give, and by then it’s too late to be useful!
 We confuse fear with panic or worry and get stuck.